Cranes of Great Britain: Historical occurrence

 The common crane (Grus grus) is generally believed to have been a breeding bird in Britain in the Middle Ages.
 English people prized cranes as the "noblest quarry" for a falconer, and gladly ate them.
 In December 1212 King John flew his gyrfalcons at cranes at Ashwell, in Cambridgeshire, and killed seven, and on another occasion in Lincolnshire in February 1213 he brought down nine.
 A banquet to celebrate George Neville's enthronement as Archbishop of York in 1465 supposedly included 204 cranes.
 An Act of Parliament of 1533 included a measure that made the taking of cranes' eggs an offence, punishable by a fine, and there are five mentions in the "Household book of the L'Estrange family" of the supply of cranes for their larder between 1519 and 1533.

 Confusion arises about the identity of these birds as the grey heron was, and still is, known as "crane" in many parts of rural England.

 English place names with the prefix "cran" are not infrequent, and derive from the bird, for example the name of Cranfield in Bedfordshire derives from the Anglo-Saxon crane feld - open country frequented by cranes.

 Migrant status

 Common crane is a scarce spring and autumn migrant to Britain, with occasional birds remaining in winter or summer.

 Recolonisation of Norfolk Broads

 In the late 20th century, common crane recolonised the Norfolk Broads; the species has now established a resident population of some 20 individuals.
-This population is centred on the northeastern part of the Broads, in the Sea Palling / Horsey / Hickling area.
+This population is centred on the northeastern part of the Broads, in the area around Sea Palling, Horsey, and Hickling.

 The origins of this population can be traced to 15 September 1979, when two birds appeared near Hickling Broad; these two were joined by a third bird on 10 October.
-On 7 October, a crane with a rubber object wrapped around its bill was found in the Irstead / Horning area.
+On 7 October, a crane with a rubber object wrapped around its bill was found near the villages of Irstead and Horning.
 It was taken into care and released on Horsey in March 1980, temporarily bringing the population to four.